Trump ban on travel from Europe escalates pain for airlines

 An industry trade group warned that airlines worldwide could lose up to $113 billion in revenue from the virus — several times the damage caused by the 2001 terror attacks in the U.S. Since mid-February, shares of American Airlines have dropped by nearly half, United Airlines by more than one-third, and Delta Air Lines more than one-fourth.

 It isn't just U.S. airlines feeling the pain.
 Germany's Lufthansa plans to cut up to half its flights because of a “drastic” drop in bookings.
-In Asia, travel restrictions are taking a toll on that region's airlines.
 Cathay Pacific Airways warned Wednesday that it faces a “substantial loss” in the first half of this year.
 The Hong Kong-based airline canceled 90% of its flight capacity to the mainland at the start of February after Beijing told the public to avoid travel as part of efforts to contain the outbreak centered on the city of Wuhan.

 With air travel and airline revenue plummeting, airlines are losing their appetite for new planes.
 On Wednesday, Boeing’s stock fell 18% — its biggest one-day percentage drop since 1974 — and the iconic airplane manufacturer announced a hiring freeze.